anushkundu/Animal-Image-Classification/README.md

       4. InceptionV3

-•	Cross Validation
+•	Performed Cross Validation to insure model realibility.

-•	Evaluation Metrics
+•	Fine-tuned pre-trained models to optimize accuracy and efficiency.

+•	Evaluated model performance using metrics like accuracy, precision, recall, and confusion matrix.

 # Conclusion